The Girl Who Leapt Through Time (1983 film): Release

 The Girl Who Leapt Through Time was released in theaters in Japan on July 16, 1983.
 In 2022, Third Window Films released the film on Blu-ray as part of their limited edition Nobuhiko Obayashi's 80s Kadokawa Years set, along with School in the Crosshairs, The Island Closest to Heaven, and His Motorbike, Her Island.
+It was later remastered in 4K in 2026.

 Reception

 Box office

 The Girl Who Leapt Through Time was a major box-office success in Japan.
 It earned a distribution income (gross rental) of in 1983, becoming the second highest-grossing Japanese film of 1983, behind only Antarctica.
 The total box office gross revenue of The Girl Who Leapt Through Time was in Japan.

 Critical reception

 In 1985, Donald Willis of Variety described the film as "more affecting than affected, informed less by cloying sentimentality and relatively honest sentiment."
 He commented on Tomoyo Harada, finding that she "proves herself a natural.
 Although she is convincing at what she does, the evidence here suggests she might have the range to do much anything else."
 He criticized Ryōichi Takayanagi's acting, stating that his delivery "of lines is undoubtedly the result of his brain-waves being controlled by a galaxy inhabited by monotonous no-talents."

 In 2010, Marc Walkov of the Far East Film Festival gave the film a positive review, describing it as a "bittersweet story about the transitoriness of love and the importance of one’s memories in keeping the past alive."
 He also notes that the film anticipated plot elements of the Hollywood film Groundhog Day (1993), such as the protagonist repeatedly reliving the same day and thus being able to predict events that take place during the day.